 This does not mean that we should now buy only Nile tilapia and African catfish — their welfare is also rather poor if they are farmed under basic conditions.
 But it does mean that we should focus on these two species in particular when trying to improve the welfare of aquatic animals, because it is very probable that results worthy of the term ‘welfare‘ can be achieved with these two species.

 While there may be some probability of welfare improvement also for the two species with a welfare potential score of 4, Common carp (Cyprinus carpio [5]) and — much surprisingly — the fast swimmer Yellowtail amberjack (Seriola lalandi [6]), the possible results of welfare improvements for all other species do not seem really promising.
-In other words: Why invest time and money in improving the welfare of over 500 farmed aquatic species [7] that shoiw already a very low potential of welfare under improved conditions?
+In other words: Why invest time and money in improving the welfare of over 500 farmed aquatic species [7] that show already a very low potential of welfare under improved conditions?
+In other words: When it comes to fish welfare: what should we aim for?
+[12]

 Furthermore, aquaculture is not the alternative to feed mankind with wild seafood — the praised super-growth of this industry has long since peak already long ago, a recent study revealed.
 [8].